What is going on with The Goodyear Tire & Rubber Company? Sentiment Analysis

 Sponsored

-As well, it is important to consider GT stock ratios such as price-to-sales, which is currently 0.17.GT’s price to book ratio for the most recent quarter was 0.59, resulting in an 2.85 price to cash per share for the period.
+As well, it is important to consider GT stock ratios such as price-to-sales, which is currently 0.15.GT’s price to book ratio for the most recent quarter was 0.65, resulting in an 2.44 price to cash per share for the period.

 How does The Goodyear Tire & Rubber Company (GT) stock rate among analysts?
 Buy, sell, or hold?